transformerlab/transformerlab-docs/docs/install/install-on-linux.md

 import Button from '@site/src/components/Button';

+For most situations, you can just download Transformer Lab and it should work as is.
+But if you are setting up from scratch and haven't installed CUDA drivers (drivers for your GPU) the following instructions can help.

 ## What Distro

 Transformer Lab should work on most distros of Linux.
 If you are getting started from scratch, we recommend installing [PopOS](https://pop.system76.com/) because it has great support for automatically installing NVIDIA drivers.